 Keep up to date with the new development …

 The Three Mile Inn and Scalini’s Gosforth refurbishment and extension works have commenced.
-The works will include the refurbishment of the Three Mile bar and Scalini’s restaurant and an extension will be constructed for a 64 bedded hotel, with conference facilities and reception area.
+The works will include the refurbishment of the Three Mile bar and Scalini’s restaurant and an extension will be constructed for a 64 bedded hotel, with conference and event facilities and reception area.

 - Phase 1 extension currently on site, foundations have been laid

 - Marketing material has been added to hoarding boards

 - The ground floor to the extension has been installed

 - Brickwork and blockwork have progressed to the second floor

 - Installation of the floors have progressed to the second floor

 - First floor internal and external walls have progressed up to second floor level